Lexi Thompson: 2017

-Thompson began the season at the Pure Silk-Bahamas LPGA Classic, where she shot a course-record twelve-under-par 61 in her second round.
-This marked the second-best round to par in LPGA history.
+At the Pure Silk-Bahamas LPGA Classic, Thompson shot a course-record twelve-under-par 61 in her second round.
+This was the second-best round to par in LPGA history.
 She later missed a putt to win the tournament, and Brittany Lincicome defeated her in the resulting playoff with a birdie on the first extra hole.
 In April, Thompson was penalized a total of four strokes for replacing her ball incorrectly on the green while playing the 17th hole of her third round at the ANA Inspiration.
-The infringement was reported in by a TV viewer and assessed after completion of the round, which meant that in addition to receiving a two-stroke penalty for replacing the ball incorrectly, she was also penalized two strokes for signing an incorrect scorecard.
+The infringement was reported by a TV viewer and assessed after completion of the round, which meant that in addition to receiving a two-stroke penalty for replacing the ball incorrectly, she was also penalized two strokes for signing an incorrect scorecard.
 After four rounds, she finished in a playoff, eventually losing to Ryu So-yeon.
-Afterwards, Thompson said "It is unfortunate with what happened.
+Afterwards, Thompson said: "It is unfortunate with what happened.
 I did not mean that at all.
 I had no idea that I did it."

-Thompson earned her eighth LPGA Tour win at the Kingsmill Championship in May, where she finished with a tournament record 20-under-par.
+Thompson earned a win at the Kingsmill Championship in May, where she finished with a tournament-record 20-under-par.
 In June, at the Manulife LPGA Classic, Thompson was defeated in a three-way playoff by Ariya Jutanugarn.
-Thompson had held a four-shot lead in the event after nine holes on the final day, but shot four-bogeys to lose her advantage.
-She then recorded a T7th finish at the Women's PGA Championship.
+Thompson had held a four-shot lead in the event after nine holes on the final day but shot four bogeys in the back nine to lose her advantage.
+She then recorded a tied-7th finish at the Women's PGA Championship.
 Thompson won the inaugural Indy Women in Tech Championship in September for her ninth LPGA Tour win.
-She claimed the title by a four-stroke margin over second placed Lydia Ko in Indianapolis.
+She claimed the title by a four-stroke margin.

-At the 2017 Solheim Cup, Thompson finished with an unbeaten 202 record at Des Moines Golf and Country Club, Iowa, as the United States secured a 16.511.5 overall victory.
+At the 2017 Solheim Cup, Thompson finished with an unbeaten 2–0–2 record at Des Moines Golf and Country Club, Iowa, as the United States secured a 16.5–11.5 overall victory.
 Thompson's two winning points at the event came with playing partner Kerr on day two.
 Thompson and Kerr played together for a total of six matches during the 2015 and 2017 editions of the event, winning four and halving two, with their five points being a joint partnership record in Solheim Cup history.
-Thompson halved her singles match with Anna Nordqvist, having been 4 down after nine holes.
+Thompson halved her singles match with Anna Nordqvist, having been four down after nine holes.
 At the CME Group Tour Championship in November, Thompson missed a two-foot putt on the 18th hole, and Ariya Jutanugarn finished with back-to-back birdies to secure the title by one stroke.
 The result was enough for Thompson to secure the overall Race to the CME Globe for the $1 million bonus.
 Thompson won the Vare Trophy in 2017 for having the lowest scoring average on the LPGA Tour.
 Her 69.114 average was an all-time record.